 Barhopping

-Manhattan has a unique bar scene, which is why I dedicated an entire post to it.
+I dedicated an entire article to Manhattan’s unique bar scene.
 The Lower East Side is dotted with memorable imbibing options.
 Fill up your wallet and go on a bar crawl alongside Manhattan’s party crowd.
 Start with Verlaine‘s lychee martinis during extended happy hour.
 Continue with a perfectly crafted cocktail at Attaboy, voted as one of the World’s 50 Best Bars.
 Pass through a pawn shop to enter Beauty & Essex’s luxury lounge.
 End the night in one of NYC’s two original speakeasy bars; to honor this fact, the Back Room serves all drinks in teacups.

 East Village